 TransparentBusiness committed to donating $1 million in TransparentBusiness.com technology for U.S. companies, including those who have answered the Call to Action, to use for hiring and managing qualified refugees remotely.

-TripAdvisor committed to giving at least $5 million, over the next three years, from the TripAdvisor Charitable Foundation to aid the humanitarian refugee crisis, expanding its partnerships with the International Rescue Committee and Mercy Corps, as well as providing in-kind support through its TripAdvisor Media Group.
+TripAdvisor committed to giving at least $5 million until 2019 from the TripAdvisor Charitable Foundation to aid the humanitarian refugee crisis, expanding its partnerships with the International Rescue Committee and Mercy Corps, as well as providing in-kind support through its TripAdvisor Media Group.

 Twilio committed to offering credits and discounts for refugee-serving organizations to access Twilio’s communication platform; to launching a Call-to-Action campaign to recruit and deploy developers to provide pro bono support to refugee-serving organizations; and to providing an additional product donation, cash grant, and dedicated developer team to a leading NGO.